 So, let me start by saying that in my opinion, this is an AWESOME outdoor survival/camp knife!

-First of all, this knife features a reasonably long, thick, heavy, drop point, flat ground blade combined with a very ergonomic handle design which enables the user to chop, carve, slice, and skin game with equal ease and that is a very tall order for a single knife.
+First of all, Viper Tank knife features a reasonably long, thick, heavy, drop point, flat ground blade combined with a very ergonomic handle design which enables the user to chop, carve, slice, and skin game with equal ease and that is a very tall order for a single knife.

 In addition, the 6” Drop Point blade is long enough to perform light chopping jobs and yet is still agile enough to carve notches for spring traps, snares and deadfalls.
 Plus, the edge of the blade is also expertly designed with a long, straight, section with that transitions into an excellently designed sweep with just enough belly to be a highly effective skinning knife and the flat grind makes slicing jobs a breeze.

 The wide blade also provides the knife with considerable strength and yet, the 3/16” spine with a flat grind as opposed to a 1/4” spine will slice like you favorite kitchen knife.
 Plus, the tang of the knife descends gracefully from the handle to form a single quillion with a small ricasso to prevent the user’s hand from accidentally sliding forward on to the blade.